gloriadasilva/Starlight-Astro-Docs/src/content/docs/essentials/computed-properties.md

     }
   ```

-  Instead of a computed property, we can define the same function as a method.
-For the end result, the two approaches are indeed exactly the same.
-However, the difference is that **computed properties are cached based on their reactive dependencies**.
+  The only difference between these methods is that **Computed properties** are cached based on their reactive dependencies.
+I.e., A computed property will only re-evaluate when some of its reactive dependencies have changed.

+  In contrast, a **Method** invocation will always run the function whenever a re-render happens.

-  A computed property will only re-evaluate when some of its reactive dependencies have changed.
-This means as long as `author.books` has not changed, multiple access to `publishedBooksMessage` will immediately return the previously computed result without having to run the getter function again.
+  In the example above, as long as `author.books` has not changed, multiple accesses to `publishedBooksMessage` will immediately return the previously computed result without having to run the getter function again.

   This also means the following computed property will never update, because `Date.now()` is not a reactive dependency: